LinuxDroidMaster/Termux-Desktops/Documentation/native/termux_native.md

 ```

 Install the latest Termux:X11 build artifact(this app is needed for displaying  GUI)

 https://github.com/termux/termux-x11/actions/workflows/debug_build.yml

-Then you have to install the desktop you prefer, right now I have only test XFCE4 so here are the steps:
+Then you have to install the desktop you prefer, right now I have only tested XFCE4 so here are the steps:
 ```
 pkg install xfce4
 ```